 Field study has enjoyed an enduring tradition within the academic discipline of geography.
 Many geographers recognize field work as an essential skill in their trade.
 Valpo geography is pleased to embrace this tradition through its many exciting field study opportunities.
 In addition to the numerous field trips conducted as a part of courses like Geomorphology and the Regional Geography of the United States, the department offers a number of individual field courses under the GEO 385/585 listing.

 - Volcanic Craters and Shield Volcanoes on the Big Island of Hawaii

 - Glaciers of Alaska

-In past summers students have toured the glacier of Alaska and the eastern half of the historic Oregon Trail, following its course into Wyoming, visiting Yellowstone National Park and Devils Tower National Monument before returning east via the Black Hills and Badlands of South Dakota.
+In past summers, students have toured the glacier of Alaska and the eastern half of the historic Oregon Trail, following its course into Wyoming, and visiting Yellowstone National Park and Devils Tower National Monument before returning east via the Black Hills and Badlands of South Dakota.

 Field Experiences in Regular Semester Courses